daattali/beautiful-jekyll/_posts/2018-01-12-AWS-Deep-Learning-with-GPU.md

 *annaconda_tensorflow_keras_gpu*

 Currently it appears that only the exact AMI name results in a match while searching.
 It should also be noted that this AMI has only been published to the US-West (Oregon) zone so it probably will not appear in other zones at this time.
 (Due to the way that Amazon has AMIs deploying at this time.)

+More details:
+Builds on the default AWS Ubuntu 64 server AMI
+AMI also has all of the dependency libraries installed by the following packages

+Items added:
+Has NVIDIA 384.90 drivers
+CUDA 8.0.61
+CUDNN 6.0
+Annaconda/Jupyter (latest)
+Tensorflow-GPU
+Keras-GPU